andy-twosticks/octothorpe/README.md

 ... and for some reason Ruby's new lonely operator is a problem, then this might just possibly be of use.

+Alternatively you might try a Struct.
+(Really, if you can use a Struct, then that would be better).
-Alternatively you might try an OpenStruct, Rails' HashWithIndifferentAccess, the Hashie gem or the AndAnd gem.
+Or an OpenStruct, Rails' HashWithIndifferentAccess, or the Hashie gem.

 ### Why Read-Only?